edogambacorta/memory-bank/progress.md

-# Progress: AWS-based Large PDF Processing System
+# Progress: AI-Powered PDF Processing System for Healthcare

 ## Completed
 - Initial project planning and scope definition
-- Technology stack selection:
-  - AWS as the cloud infrastructure provider
-  - Ollama for model management and inference
-  - DeepSeek R1/8B as the initial LLM model
+- Project redefinition:
+  - Shifted focus to an MVP for a hospital secretary
+  - Planned transition to a scaled AWS-based solution
-- Creation of project documentation:
+- Creation and update of project documentation:
   - Project brief
   - Product context
+  - Active context
   - System architecture and patterns
   - Technical context
 - Basic PDF processing setup: